Formula One drivers from Germany: Notable former drivers

 Michael Schumacher has often been listed as one of the greatest drivers in the history of Formula One and the "most dominant driver in the history of the sport".
-He is statistically the best driver, holding many records including the most world championships, most fastest laps, most points, and formerly held the record for most pole positions and most wins (both surpassed by Lewis Hamilton).
+He is statistically one of the most successful drivers, holding many records including the most world championships and most fastest laps, and formerly held the record for most pole positions and most wins (both surpassed by Lewis Hamilton) and most points (surpassed by 8 drivers).
 He won an unprecedented seven world championship titles, firstly in 1994 and then his second in 1995.
 Those titles came while Schumacher was a driver for Benetton but in 1996 he left to join Ferrari, a team who were, at the time, in disarray and without a champion driver since 1979.
 Over the next few seasons Schumacher and Ferrari saw some success and some controversy, including his disqualification from the 1997 season.
 However, the combination eventually proved highly successful and Schumacher won five consecutive championships between 2000 and 2004.
-Many of Schumacher's records are believed unlikely to ever be surpassed.